afids/afids-protocol-original/protocol.md

 ## 6. R superior LMS = right superior lateral mesencephalic sulcus
   * Localize using axial slices; at boundary of CSF and brain
+  * Use the coronal and sagittal views to optimize the location so that this point is in the angle created in all views

 ![alt text](figures/06_RSLMS.png "06.
 Right Superior Lateral Mesencephalic Sulcus")